The Great Patchwork

 and its place knows it no more.

 First, judgment is certain and unavoidable for everyone – Christian or not.
 Hebrews 9:27 declares: “And just as it is appointed for man to die once, and after that comes judgment.”
-This is claim X under the law of non-contradiction.
-No purgatory, rebirth, or middle state exists – only judgment.
+Thinking back to the law of non-contradiction, this is claim X. There is no purgatory, rebirth, or middle state.

 Jesus Himself said in John 14:6: “I am the way, and the truth, and the life.
 No one comes to the Father except through me.”

 Why Jesus alone?
-We are all sinners, and no human effort—penance, being mostly good, etc. – can pay for even one sin.
+We are all sinners, and no human effort such as penance, being mostly good, etc. – can pay for even one sin.
 God’s perfect righteousness demands full payment.
-The only solution is substitution: Jesus (God in flesh) paid believers’ sin penalty on the cross.
-There is not one thing we can add to that.
+The only solution to sin is substitution: Jesus (God in flesh) paid for His believers’ sin penalty on the cross.
+There is not one thing that any human can contribute to God’s solution to our sin problem.

 Conclusion

 Humanity’s patchwork of beliefs reveals our confusion and darkened hearts.
 Life is brief – like grass that withers and is forgotten – yet the soul faces eternal judgment with no escape.
 God’s standard is binary and non-negotiable: trust Jesus alone as Savior, or face condemnation.
-No additions, no alternatives – His substitutionary death is the sole payment for sin.
+No additions, no alternatives – His substitutionary death is the sole “mechanism” by which humanity’s sin is paid for.

-I urge you: Examine the evidence, see the urgency, and trust Christ today.
+I urge you: Examine the evidence, see the urgency, and trust in Jesus the Christ today.
 Jesus is the only way to eternity.
-Eternity hangs in the balance, and I care where you spend it.
+Eternity hangs in the balance – and I care deeply where you will spend it.

 Related content: The Wonderful Jesus the Christ